tomek-szczesny/pistackmon/README.md

 This chapter will definitely need some love, but for now just be sure to follow a few guidelines off the top of my head:
 - Decide which features you need or not.
 As a rule of thumb, you may ignore any boxed part of a schematic independently.
-- Inspect your soldering job and clean the board before you go ahead and solder the 40-pin connector.
-Removing it afterwards is next to impossible.
+- Check the datasheet of your LEDs or experiment to determine what is the optimal driving current for them.
+Some LEDs need 1mA, some 10mA.
+There are no recommended LEDs for PiStackMon.
+- If different colors of your LEDs of choice have different intensities, don't worry, there are const values in the code to compensate for that.
+- "NM" resistors are simply Not Mounted - leave these places empty, unlesss you want to hack PiStackMon for other purposes.
+- Before you do anything, just remember that 40-pin connector should be mounted as the very last component, after you make sure everything else works.
+Consider it a permanent component, because removing it is indeed a pain in the rectum.
+- Mount everything you plan to include, except 40-pin connector and C1.
+Power up your SBC using its original power input.
+You may test PiStackMon by carefully connecting it to SBC's GPIO header directly, and applying some tension to ensure proper connection.
+It is a good idea to check if all LEDs work correctly and that you picked the right LED currents.
 - After soldering, make sure you clean your board _very carefully_ from any traces of flux, especially under and around the LED driver chip.
 Dip it in pure alcohol for an hour if you have to.
-Failing to do so may make some LEDs glow even though these are off.
+Failing to do so may make some LEDs glow even though these are supposed to be off.
 - Place a tiny heatsink on a low side high-power switch MOSFET if you plan to thrash the living hell out of it.